Barbecue

 all.
 (That may very well be changing due to the emergence of barbecue

-west of Nashville, although restaurants offering some form of barbecue
+west of Nashville and particularly west of the Tennessee River, although restaurants offering some form of barbecue

 can be found in larger cities and towns.